 Frequently Asked Questions

-Will there be a lot of walking?
+Will there be a lunch stop?

 What’s the weather like?
 What should I wear?